 - Clean beneath the foreskin with mild soap and water

-- Rinse and dry beneath the foreskin thoroughly
+- Rinse beneath the foreskin thoroughly

 - Pull the foreskin back over the head of the penis

 Once the foreskin can be retracted, it's important to pull it back over the head of the penis after cleaning beneath it.
 If the foreskin is left behind the head of the penis too long, it may get caught and you or your child may not be able to return it to its typical position (paraphimosis).
 If this occurs, it's important to seek emergency medical care.
 Paraphimosis can cause pain and swelling, and it may lead to complications if left untreated.

 Encourage your child to follow the same procedure through adulthood as part of a daily bathing routine.

 March 10, 2022

 Children’s health information and parenting tips to your inbox.

 Sign-up to get Mayo Clinic’s trusted health content sent to your email.
 Receive a bonus guide on ways to manage your child’s health just for subscribing.
 Click here for an email preview.

 ErrorEmail field is required